Hokulani In Kailua

 I searched for any mention of a pool and specifically saltwater/salt pool wording, but found none.
 Since the current building context says there is no pool, this is strongly supported as false.

-In-unit laundry is strongly supported across the listings.
-Multiple remarks explicitly mention washer/dryer in the unit or stacked/stackable washer and dryer, and the MLS data currently shows WASHER/DRYER in inclusions for 20/20 listings.
-The evidence is consistent across many agents and does not appear to be a copy-paste error.
+In-unit laundry is strongly supported across the building.
+At least 8+ current listings explicitly mention washer/dryer in unit or stackable/full-size washer and dryer, while the MLS data shows 20/20 listings with washer/dryer included.
+The evidence is consistent across multiple remarks and appears to be genuine, not just copy-paste checkbox noise.

 No analysis available

-I searched the remarks for language like "laundry on each floor," "laundry room on every floor," and similar wording, but found nothing.
-The listings instead mention in-unit washer/dryer or stackable washer/dryer, which does not support community laundry on every floor.
+I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording, but found nothing.
+The listings mention in-unit washers/dryers and storage closets, which does not indicate community laundry on each floor.

 No analysis available